 Did you know that there is a real live treasure hunt going on right now all over the world?
 It’s completely free and anyone is allowed to join.
 This GPS treasure hunt is called Geocaching.
 It’s an easy and accessible microadventure for anyone looking to fulfill their lifelong“Goonies” dream.

-In this Geocaching for beginner’s guide, we outline everything you need to get started in this global game.
-You’ll learn how to play, the different types of caches, tips, as well as terminology to help you along the way.
-As an added bonus, we share our very first geocaching experience!
+In this Geocaching for Beginners guide, we outline everything that you need to get started in this global game.
+You’ll learn how to play, the different types of caches, tips, as well as common geocache terms to help you along the way.

 What is Geocaching?